 The European continent is the biggest tourist destination in the world.
 When traveling to Europe, non-EU citizens have to apply for either the ETIAS EU visa waiver or the Schengen visa.

 Those eligible for the ETIAS EU visa waiver are not required to apply for the Schengen visa.
 However, those not eligible for the ETIAS EU visa waiver or travel authorization are required to apply for a Schengen visa at an embassy or consulate.

-The ETIAS travel authorization targets citizens of the countries who can currently enter the EU zone visa-free.
+The ETIAS travel authorization for Europe targets citizens of the countries who can currently enter the EU zone visa-free.
 Currently, there are 60 countries outside of the European Union whose citizens can enter the EU Schengen Zone without needing a visa.

 Non-EU citizens will be required to obtain an ETIAS travel authorization to enter the Schengen Area.
 Citizens from countries not mentioned in the list above have an obligation to apply for the Schengen visa.

 The EU Travel Information and Authorization System (ETIAS) will only apply to citizens of countries that do not need a visa to access the Schengen area.
 ETIAS is regarded as a way to strengthen security in the EU, like its counterpart the ESTA did for the United States.

 ETIAS stands for European Travel Information and Authorization System.
 It is an entirely electronic system which allows and keeps track of visitors from countries who do not need a visa to enter the Schengen Zone.

 The ETIAS system will be simple to use and will save time for applicants since it will be much quicker to process.

 Non-EU citizens can obtain their ETIAS travel authorization through an online application where they will have to supply biometric information such as full name, date of birth, address, citizenship, work experience, address, first EU country you intend to visit, and phone number.

 The ETIAS online application will save travelers time and avoid long lines and reduce waiting times drastically.